cognix-labs/promptlab/docs/evaluators.md

   - 5: Highly Relevant Response
 - **Usage**: Useful for evaluating how effectively an AI system interprets inputs and generates meaningful, context-aware responses that meet the user's intent

-This evaluator uses an inference model to rate the relevance of the response based on how well it addresses the query content and intent.
+This evaluator uses an completion model to rate the relevance of the response based on how well it addresses the query content and intent.

 ## Evaluator Architecture